For the latest stable version, please use Spring Security 6.1.4!

 Logging Out

-The easiest approach is to use a form to log out.
+The easiest approach is to use a form to log the user out.
 If you really want a link, you can use JavaScript to have the link perform a POST (maybe on a hidden form).
 For browsers with JavaScript that is disabled, you can optionally have the link take the user to a log out confirmation page that performs the POST.

 If you really want to use HTTP GET with logout, you can do so.
 However, remember that this is generally not recommended.
-For example, the following Java Configuration logs out when the /logout URL is requested with any HTTP method:
+For example, the following logs out when the /logout URL is requested with any HTTP method:

-Log out with any HTTP method
+Log Out with Any HTTP Method

 • Java